Sweet Potato Peanut Butter Curry Recipe

 - Quick and easy to make on the hob in one pot

 - Healthy, vegan and gluten-free

 - The perfect weeknight meal

 - Sweet potato is considered a ‘superfood’ and is a great source of fibre

 What ingredients do I need?

 - Olive Oil – for frying the onions and spices.
-Vegetable or coconut oil can definitely be used as a substitute.
+1 tbsp coconut oil can definitely be used as a substitute.